 \section{Conclusion}

 We present a framework for UEI2I that densely represents style and show how such a dense style representation can be learned and exchanged across images.
 This formalism allows local stylistic changes across semantic regions, while not requiring any labels.
 We demonstrate the effectiveness of our dense style representation in the synthetic-to-real, real-to-synthetic and real-to-real scenarios by showing that our translations match the style of the exemplar better, are more diverse, better preserve the content, and have high fidelity.

-\textbf{Acknowledgement.} This work was supported in part by the Swiss National Science Foundation via the Sinergia grant CRSII5-180359.
-We also thank Ehsan Pajouheshgar for valuable discussions. { }
+\textbf{Acknowledgements.} This work was supported by the Swiss National Science Foundation via the Sinergia grant CRSII5-180359.
+We also thank Ehsan Pajouheshgar for valuable discussions and contributions.